Indian Brook Park

 Q: Who is eligible to purchase a Season Pass?

-A: Any resident of the Town of Essex, which includes the Village of Essex Junction.
+A: Any resident of the Town of Essex and the City of Essex Junction.

 Q: Why are you allowing access to non-Residents through a daily visit option?